 - Records will be made available by appointment on weekdays, 9:00 a.m. to 5:00 p.m., excluding holidays, at the Central Library Administrative Office.

-- Certain types of information maintained by the Library are exempt from inspection and copying.
-However the following documents or categories of records are maintained and available for public viewing, and will be immediately disclosed upon request:
+- Certain types of public records maintained by the Library are exempt from inspection and copying.
+However, the following documents or categories of records are maintained and available for public viewing, and will be promptly disclosed upon request:

 - monthly financial statements

 - annual audits

 - minutes of the Library Board that have been approved and minutes of closed meetings that have been released